 The real world is full of places that contain other places, and these relationships exist in many forms.
 Some places are massive and represented by a broad, expansive boundary, and these places encompass several, if not hundreds, of smaller places within their borders.
 An outdoor shopping mall, for example, encompasses many POIs within its footprint, and so do hospitals, college campuses, ski resorts, stadiums, casinos, etc. In other cases, a single building may represent the footprint of a POI, but it still might contain other POIs within.
 A Walmart containing a Subway is a canonical example of this, and we are also interested in understanding these relationships.

 Within spatial hierarchy, we are interested in further classifying parent/child relationships.
 In general, we want to know when a parent POI encompasses its children completely indoors vs. on open air grounds.
 For example, a ski resort boundary may enclose a restaurant midway up the mountain, but the ski resort boundary itself is not an indoor enclosing structure.
-On the other hand, an airport containing a starbucks completely encloses that starbucks indoors.
-As a general guideline, if you must enter another structure to arrive at a POI, we want to be aware of that fact, and we set the “enclosed” column in Geometry to “true” wherever that exists.
+On the other hand, an airport containing a Starbucks completely encloses that Starbucks indoors.
+As a general guideline, if you must enter another structure to arrive at a POI, we want to be aware of that fact, and we set the “enclosed” column in our geometry data to “true” wherever that exists.

 Similar to determining eligible parent POIs, we rely on categories to distinguish enclosing vs. non-enclosing spatial hierarchy relationships.
 See the enclosed section of our Places Manual for a complete breakdown of the spatial hierarchy relationships we treat as “enclosing.”